urjja-banka09/Fraud_Detection/README.md

   Download the notebook file (`Main.ipynb`) and place it in your working repository.

 - **Dataset**:
-  Download the CSV dataset (`card_transdata.csv`) and save it in the same repository as the notebook.
+  Download the CSV dataset (`card_transdata.csv`) from the above link (can't upload the dataset to this repo because it exceeds the size) and save it in the same repository as the notebook.

 ---